 The Rural Clinical School (RCS) has numerous accommodation sites along the North West of Tasmania, all of which aim to provide students with comfortable and affordable accommodation options.
 Whilst priority is given to students studying at the RCS, accommodation may be available for students studying in other fields on short-term placements.

-We acknowledge that our students have different preferences or accommodation needs, therefore students have the option of accommodation at the Atrium Apartments or RCS residential accommodation, all of which are located within close proximity to the North West Area Health Services (NWAHS) Burnie, and the RCS.
+We acknowledge that our students have different preferences or accommodation needs, therefore students have the option of accommodation at the Atrium Apartments or RCS residential accommodation, all of which are located within close proximity to the North West Regional Hospital (NWRH) Burnie, and the RCS.

 High quality accommodation is offered to RCS students whilst on hospital rotations at the Mersey Hospital.

 Students completing their final year with the RCS are also provided accommodation whilst on their Remote Medical Attachments at various sites in the North of Tasmania.
 Students completing their electives are also able to utilise this accommodation.

 The RCS' Atrium Apartments provide high quality accommodation for students and visiting health professionals.
 Located adjacent to the University’s Cradle Coast Campus (CCC), they are a short drive or 15 minute walk from the RCS and the NWRH, in Burnie.

 There are six apartments in total, with five bedrooms in each and a mixture of standard and ensuite rooms.
 Each apartment is fully self-contained and has an internal courtyard.
 Two outdoor BBQ facilities are available for use.
 RCS students are expected to be responsible for their own cleaning and catering.